 - Nuance Dragon Home 15 costs $200.

-- Nuance Dragon Professional Individual 15 normally costs twice as much at $300.
+- Nuance Dragon Professional Individual 15 normally costs more than twice as much at $500.

 FYI: They offer a Nuance Dragon Professional Group version for corporate clients, but that doesn’t apply to individuals like you or me.

 When you use Dragon, speak naturally and clearly so that the voice software can type down your dictated text.

 Both Nuance Dragon Professional Individual 15 and Nuance Dragon Home 15 seem to have the same speech-to-text dictation accuracy.
 (See below.)